K2Lin-Daniel/K2Lin_Crypto_MKII/README.md

 **Save and import key pairs.**

 allowing you to keep a static key pair.
 Until you need it.(optional two-step verification encryption for selection.)

+**Modern user interface**

+Compared with the MKI version of this program, this version adds a modern and beautiful plain UI.
+(If you want to add some colors you like, just create a branch!)ヾ(•ω•`)o